gov-cy/govcy-design-system/README.md

 Dependencies are managed in the `package.json` file.

 We use [overrides](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#overrides) to control sub dependencies in the case of a security vunerability found in a sub/ transitive dependency.

+## Contributing/ Updating/ Using

+Developers should only need to make code changes to the files in the `src/` directory.
+Updating these files then running the build commands to update the files in `dist/` or `build/` will give you `.css` files that you can use in a web page.

+Everything you can do in `CSS` you can do in `SASS` and more.
+If you are directly editing `.css` files in this repository you have done something wrong.

+## Automatic Versioning

+This repository automatically tags new versions and publishes them to the [CDN](CDN.md).

+For this to happen 3 criteria _must_ be met:

+1. The developer must have incremented the `version` string in the [package.json](package.json) upwards
+2. The developer must have run the `npm run build-all` command to make sure the changes to `src/` are reflected in the `dist/` files
+3. There must be some change in the `dist/` files

+When a pull request that meets these criteria is merged a [Github Action](https://github.com/features/actions):
+1. Creates a new tag with the new version number
+2. Tags the new code as `latest`
+3. Uploads the code to the [CDN](CDN.md) under the new version number
+4. Uploads the code to the [CDN](CDN.md) as `latest`